8 Best Scotland Road Trips: Scenic Routes, Driving Itineraries & Travel Tips

 Heart 200 is a two-hundred-mile-plus romp around the centre of Scotland.
 This route offers the best of all the other routes combined as you travel through Scotland’s iconic, ever-changing landscapes.

-Chuck in the historic cities of Perth and Stirling, and you’ve got a road trip perfect for first-time visitors to Scotland or those that want to see the best of this glorious country.
+Chuck in the historic cities of Perth and Stirling, and you’ve got a road trip perfect for first-time visitors to Scotland or those who want to see the best of this glorious country.

 Divided into six sections, this road trip covers the forests of the west, the Highlands to the north, the rivers of the east, and the historic south, along with Stirling and Perth.

-Along the route are places of historical interest, world-class golf courses, ancient castles, loch and river-based water sports for adrenalin seekers, and a few whisky distilleries, of course!
+Along the route are places of historical interest, world-class golf courses, ancient castles, loch and river-based water sports for adrenaline seekers, and a few whisky distilleries, of course!

 Over millennia, Scotland has made its mark on history thanks to famous figures ranging from the ancient Celts and the Roman Empire to King Robert the Bruce and Mary Queen of Scots, via Bonnie Prince Charlie, Rob Roy MacGregor, Robert Burns, Sir Walter Scott, and Queen Victoria, all of whom have connections to the heart of Scotland.